adlibre/dms-client/README.md

         Default is set to 'api/file/'
         Note you must specify it without the first '/' symbol in order to build the upload url normally.

+    -fileinfo_location
+    [API_FILEINFO_LOCATION=api/revision_count/] in config
+        Adlibre DMS API location to get file revisions count.
+        This option se and configured properly also applies proper support of uncategorized file into API.
+        It stores file names of API returned uncetegorized code into the log file and warns user accordingly.

     -ft
     [file_type=pdf] in config
         Files type to scan for/suggest to API.